 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.

-Also, program your thermostat for longer run-cycles.
-We are not suggesting that this will prevent problems, it can help lower humidity in your Austin area home.
-This can provide a more comfortable environment, as well as keep mold spores from growing in your home.
+Another tip is to program your thermostat for longer run-cycles.
+We are not suggesting that this will prevent problems, it can help reduce humidity in your Austin area home.
+This can offer a more comfortable environment, as well as keep mold spores from developing in your home.

 Keep Pests at Bay

-Nearly all outdoor A/C units are situated on a concrete slab or other platform, giving them a level base of operation.
+Nearly all outdoor A/C units are positioned on a concrete slab or other platform, giving them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, limiting the performance of the air conditioner.
-Check on your outdoor component to make sure that the base continues to stay level.
+Check on your outdoor component to ensure that the base continues to stay level.

 Of course, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner running smoothly.
-Make sure to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
+Call 512-592-3072 to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
 Following these suggestions, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.